| 1 | Mexico |

 Despite the gulf between them, the two portions share many snake species, due to sea level fluctuations which once united them.
 King cobras, gold-ringed catsnakes, equatorial spitting cobras, and pink-headed reed snakes can be found in both Malaysian landmasses.

 It’s only been 21,000 years since Java, Sumatra, Borneo and the Siamese peninsula were united in a giant landmass.
 The oceans between the Indo-Malaysian landmasses are wide, but especially shallow.
 The now-sunken zones are dubbed the “Sunda shelf”, and the whole connected land mass “Sundaland”.
-It’s believed that the sunken areas had a savannah-style ecosystem.
+It’s believed that these sunken areas had a savannah-style ecosystem.

-Deadliest snake – Malaysia is packed with green pitvipers of the Trimeresurus clan, like white-lipped pitvipers (Trimeresurus albolabris).
+Deadliest snake – Malaysia is packed with green pitvipers of the Trimeresurus clan, such as white-lipped pitvipers (Trimeresurus albolabris).
 While these deal out hundreds of bites yearly, they’re usually survivable, albeit with a patch of deformed skin on your shoulder.
-The deadliest snake is surely the Malaysian blue coral snake, which virtually never bites, but is so neurotoxic that it once killed a man in 5 minutes.
+The deadliest snake is surely the Malaysian blue coral snake, which virtually never bites, but is so neurotoxic that it once killed a Singaporean man in 5 minutes.